The 2020 Guide to Debt Management Companies – Chapter 1

 Cashfloat is a responsible payday-loan lender in the UK.
-Unlike other lenders, Cashfloat is customer oriented and our customers’ safety is at the heart of our business.
+Unlike other lenders, Cashfloat is customer oriented.
+Our customers’ safety is at the heart of our business.
 Short term loans are NOT a solution to long term financial difficulty!
 If you are experiencing long term money problems, there are steps you can take before turning to professional help.
-In this article, we will try and guide you as to when to seek debt help fom a debt management company.
+In this article, we will try to guide you as to when to seek debt help from a debt management company.

 Seek Debt Help Early

 The most important aspect about dealing with debt is to get in early.
-Unfortunately, many of us put our heads in the sand and hope that the problem will go away.
+Sadly, many of us put our heads in the sand and hope that the problem will go away.
 This is not going to happen.
-Debt will not go away and it is important not to freeze and panic but to start to deal with the problem before it gets too far out of hand.
+Debt will not go away.
+It is important not to freeze and panic but to start to deal with the problem before it gets far out of hand.

 You can begin by making a list of all your creditors and make a note of the ones that are the most urgent.
 If you do have some money then dealing with urgent debts like a mortgage or rent payment and gas or electric bills is a good idea.

-You should also take into account the less urgent debts and a first step to dealing with multiple amounts of money that is owing is to contact each of the creditors and try to work out an informal arrangement to pay back the outstanding sums.
-At this stage it is very important to be totally honest about your circumstances as making an arrangement and then defaulting will only make matters worse.
+You should also take into account the less urgent debts.
+A first step to dealing with multiple amounts of money that is owing is to contact each of the creditors.
+Next, you should try to work out an informal arrangement to pay back the outstanding sums.
+At this stage it is important to be honest about your circumstances.
+If you make an arrangement and then default, it will only make matters worse.

 Make A Comprehensive List of creditors and loans

 Making a list of all your creditors will help you to see the bigger picture.
-This should involve listing the names and addresses of the companies or individuals with relevant reference numbers and if possible copies of the loan agreements.
+This should involve listing the names and addresses of the companies or people with relevant reference numbers.
+If possible you should have copies of the loan agreements.
 You should add any court orders or threats of court proceedings to the documents.

 Some debts are always more urgent than others so keeping a note of the priority debts is essential.
 These are usually mortgages or rent payments that are overdue, utility bills, council tax, court fines that are in arrears, child maintenance payments and the very important income tax.
 HMRC can send you to prison for unpaid income tax or VAT.

-Other debts that may constitute priority status may be car loans and these should be dealt with as soon as possible especially if you depend upon your vehicle to get to work.
+Other debts that may constitute priority status may be car loans.
+These should be dealt with as soon as possible especially if you depend upon your vehicle to get to work.

-Fortunately you cannot be sent to prison for non priority debts and although these may cause you a lot of worry, they can be put lower down the list of those companies that are asking for payments.
+Fortunately, you cannot be sent to prison for non priority debts.
+Although these may cause you a lot of worry, they can be put lower down the list of those companies that are asking for payments.

 Non priority debts are items like student loans, overpayment of benefits, short-term loans, parking fines, personal loans from family or friends and any loan from a bank or finance company.
 So, whilst they may be large, debts owed to credit card companies, personal loans from banks, catalogue companies and overdrafts are not so urgent.